How was Akshayakalpa founded?

 By when can I place my order for the next day?

-You can place your order for next day up to 1.50 pm.
+You can place your order for next day before 7.50 pm.

 How do I start a subscription?